 Up or down, it will take nothing to stop you.
 We’re talking Greg Minnaar levels of fitness.
 It doesn’t mean you don’t tire out, you just don’t care, pain isn’t in your vocabulary, you compete with Nino Schurter on Strava.

 You love technical riding, going up is good, coming down is better.
+Natural jumps, gaps, and transfers are all good.

 Spirit of Adventure